movementlabsxyz/MIP/MIP/MIP-60/README.md

 > As both parties can decide to withdraw or accept the swap, a swap requires each party to independently issue a transaction on their chain.

 > [!NOTE]
 > Source and target imply direction: e.g. for a swap, burn/mint and lock/unlock between a user1 on chain A and a user2 on chain B, the source chain of user1 is chain A and the target chain is chain B. For these three bridge mechanisms the transfer in opposite direction would be called the same.
 In contrast, **lock/mint** implies that the source chain is the chain where the native asset lives.
-But the bridge also operates in the opposite direction - however a more correct term for the opposite directin would be a **burn/unlock** mechanism instead.
+But the bridge also operates in the opposite direction - however a more correct term for the opposite direction would be a **burn/unlock** mechanism instead.

 ## Specification

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-### Crosschain communication and the Relayer
+### Cross-chain communication and the Relayer

 The transfer of assets between two chains requires a mechanism to communicate between the two chains.
 This mechanism is necessarily off-chain: a chain can emit events/messages to a channel but cannot receive event from a channel (they need to be converted to transactions).

 > [!TIP]
-> Crosschain communications can be implemented using different strategies.
+> Cross-chain communications can be implemented using different strategies.
 For a bridge the most common is to use a _relayer_ or _messenger_ that listens to events on one chain and emits corresponding transactions on the other chain.

 The _relayer_ can be _trusted_ or _untrusted_.
 Trusted relayers are usually run by the bridge operator and users must trust the operator.
 Untrusted relayers (trustless bridges) rely on the trust assumptions on the source chain (e.g., Ethereum) and the target chain (e.g., Movement Network) and the bridge operator is not required to be trusted.

 > [!TIP]
 > Trusted relayers are usually faster and more cost-effective, but not decentralized so not censorship resistant.
-Unstrusted relayers (trustless bridges) offer greater security and decentralization but are usually slower and more expensive.
+Untrusted relayers (trustless bridges) offer greater security and decentralization but are usually slower and more expensive.

 There are several MIPs and MDs that discuss the relayer mechanism: [MD-21](https://github.com/movementlabsxyz/MIP/tree/primata/bridge-attestors/MD/md-21), [MIP-46](https://github.com/movementlabsxyz/MIP/pull/46), [MIP-56](https://github.com/movementlabsxyz/MIP/pull/56), [MIP-57](https://github.com/movementlabsxyz/MIP/pull/57), [MIP-58](https://github.com/movementlabsxyz/MIP/pull/58).